Application Load Balancer

 - Type: Select either Internal or External, depending on your requirement.

-- Choose Mode: Mode checks for connection requests using a specified protocol and port for front-end (client to load balancer) connections.
+Choose Frontend Protocol: It checks for connection requests using a specified protocol and port for front-end (client to load balancer) connections.
 E2E Networks Load Balancer supports the following protocols:

 - HTTP and HTTPS protocols independently.